Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Introduction

-Relaxing \(W\) via (semi-)convexification identifies bounds of infimising sequences for the original nonconvex problem, yielding robust and mesh insensitive numerical results.
-As shown in \cite{Bal76,Bal77,Bal02}, polyconvexity is well suited for nonlinear elasticity.
-However, an analytical polyconvex envelope \(W^{\pc}\) is often not available, so computational relaxation methods are required.
-Conventional approaches include optimisation-based and computational geometry methods, such as relaxation algorithms approximating the rank-one convex hull \cite{Dol99, DolWal00, Bar04, BalKohNeuPetPet23, KNPPB24, KNMPPB2022, ConDol18} or dedicated algorithms for polyconvex envelopes \cite{Bar05,EneBosGri13,BEG15}.
+As shown in \cite{Bal76,Bal77,Bal02}, the notion of polyconvexity is well suited for nonlinear elasticity.
+In general, for a given function $W$, it is not straightforward to verify whether $W$ is polyconvex, which has led to extensive investigations of sufficient and necessary conditions in the literature, see e.g.\ \cite{RosSim95, Ros98, Sil99, HarNef2003, DacMar2006, CarDacHanLab1988, ButDacGan94, Kri2000, BouKreSch19, Steigmann2003, Mie05, WiePet2026, WolHolNef2026}.
+However, for the relaxation of nonpolyconvex functions, explicit analytical representations of the polyconvex envelope \(W^{\pc}\) are typically not available, necessitating computational relaxation methods.
+Conventional approaches for relaxation include optimisation-based and computational geometry methods, such as algorithms approximating the rank-one convex envelope \cite{Dol99, DolWal00, Bar04, BalKohNeuPetPet23, KNPPB24, KNMPPB2022, ConDol18} or dedicated algorithms for computing the polyconvex envelope \cite{Bar05,EneBosGri13,BEG15,FanHenKruMurWei2026}.
 However, these methods are often subject to the curse of high-dimensionality, since they require the mesh-based discretisation of the (\(d \times d\))-dimensional space of deformation gradients.
-Polyconvexification algorithms further increase the dimensionality because they perform the convexification in the minors space of the deformation gradient.
-For isotropic functions, this dimensionality can be reduced by characterising the polyconvexity via signed singular values, as in \cite{WiePet2023} (see \cite{NPPW2024} for a corresponding polyconvexification algorithm).
-However, despite their efficiency, these algorithms remain resource and time consuming, especially when \(d=3\).
-As a result, conventional relaxation algorithms are often impractical for engineering applications that require iterative computations and multi-query evaluations of the polyconvex hull for varying parameter values.
+Polyconvexification algorithms further increase the dimensionality issue because they perform the convexification in the minors space of the deformation gradient.
+For isotropic functions, this dimension can be reduced by characterising the polyconvexity via signed singular values, as in \cite{WiePet2026} (see \cite{NPPW2024} for a corresponding polyconvexification algorithm).
+However, despite their efficiency, these algorithms remain resource and time consuming, especially in spatial dimension \(d=3\).
+As a result, conventional relaxation algorithms are often impractical for engineering applications that require iterative computations and multi-query evaluations of the polyconvex envelope for varying parameter values.